JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Use Monte Carlo sampling to average properties in each mesh cell
 - Assign average values to each cell

-*So how do we pick a soils characteristic?
+*So how do we pick a cells characteristic?
 To generalize this to any type of function, in each section, we use a monte carlo method to randomly and uniformly pick many points inside the volume to find the average characteristic.
 The average characteristics are then set as the defenition of the section.*

 # Results